oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 :::

 ::: example
-Example 57: all products that either have the Name 'Milk' or have a Price less than 2.55:
+Example 57: all products that either have a `Name` equal to `Milk` or have a `Price` less than 2.55:
 ```
 http://host/service/Products?$filter=Name eq 'Milk' or Price lt 2.55
 ```
 :::

 ::: example
-Example 58: all products that do not have a Name that ends with 'ilk':
+Example 58: all products that do not have a `Name` that ends with `ilk`:
 ```
 http://host/service/Products?$filter=not endswith(Name,'ilk')
 ```